-These red pandas live in the forests of eastern Nepal which form one of the most biodiverse regions on the planet.
-Your symbolic adoption of one these pandas will go directly to the conservation of red pandas and to protecting this important region and the many other threatened species who live here including clouded leopards, Himalayan black bears, and hundreds of bird species.
-For each adoption you will receive a personalized adoption certificate and adoption package.
-You will also become a member of Red Panda Network where you will receive regular updates on our work and a subscription to the Red Panda Network Newsletter.
+These red pandas live in the forests of Eastern Nepal which form one of the most biodiverse regions on the planet.
+Your symbolic adoption of one of these pandas will go directly to the conservation of red pandas and many other unique and threatened species who live here including clouded leopards and Himalayan black bears.

 For each adoption of $50 or more, you will receive (via email) an official adoption certificate and infosheet.
 You will also be a member of Red Panda Network.

 Sita is five years old and has two cubs that she keeps safe from leopards and domestic dogs.
 She loves taking her cubs to the stream to drink water and teaching them how to climb trees and eat bamboo.

 Bhim is named after a strong Indian hero and is the father of Sita’s cubs.
 He is a protective dad and makes sure his cubs are always safe.
 Bhim travels with them to the stream and teaches them how to escape danger.

 Niyati’s mother is Sita and her father is Bhim.
 She lives in the Surke forest of Ilam district in eastern Nepal.
 She has had to adapt to the increasing development of this region as tea production has become a major use of land in the area.